2braincells2go/summernote-image-upload/README.md

 http://summernote.org/

 This modified version (based on v0.8.2) allows images to be stored on server.
+You can see upload mod around line 6928 in file summernote-imgupload.js

 Recommended test for production servers: